LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 ### Code to parallelizing the Llama Decoder Layer

+The cool thing about this is that the actual matmuls and flash attention that occur on each device will use smaller matrix sizes!

 ```
 for layer in model.model.layers:
     # Have the adjust these values since we are sharding the linear layers